lucketta/chill-flix-rails-portfolio-project/spec-js.md

   Added reviews to each show page. no page refresh
 - [x] Translate JSON responses into js model objects.
   Review into JS model object
-- [ ] At least one of the js model objects must have at least one method added by your code to the prototype.
+- [x] At least one of the js model objects must have at least one method added by your code to the prototype. used the prototype method to add the content and username together Confirm

-Confirm
 - [ ] You have a large number of small Git commits
 - [x] Your commit messages are meaningful